 - other air emissions, including sulphur dioxide, nitrogen oxides and particulate matter.

-Suncor will engage with local stakeholders to identify potential environmental impacts and potential mitigation measures.
+Suncor will engage with local stakeholders to understand potential stakeholder concerns and potential mitigation measures.
 Our objective is that the final project development plan will reflect input provided by stakeholders including regulators and local Aboriginal communities and take into account all relevant environmental factors.

 Consistent with Suncor’s commitment to continued investment in the region, this project may also:

 - promote economic growth and business development